industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### Integrate IIH Essentials

-To store data in the Industrial Information Hub (IIH), it is required to integrate the Data Service Application.

 1. Go to *Edge Device UI > Apps*, open *Common COnfigurator*.
 Then, go to *Store Data*.

 2. Click on "Integrate"